bhbakri/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Header, footer, and main content body** - I added CSS elements that allowed for all elements in the header, footer, and main body to change size depending on the height and width of the screen displaying it.
+Flex was also used to organize all 3 elements.
 - [x] **Navigation elements** - I Used CSS to create a streamlined and visually pleasing navigation bar at the top of the website that's always present.
 It is also reactive, allowing the user to see which page they're on.
 - [x] **Responsive to window resizing** - Every feature on the website was scaled using "vh" and "vw" when necessary, in order for it to display correctly on all devices.
+Flex was also used very often to ensure that the page is well organized and resizes well.
 - [x] **Application elements** - The table meant to present the Websocket data has been updated using CSS to give it a much stronger visual appeal.
 The quiz page and its temporary question and answers also have CSS elements in preparation for the implementation of a 3rd party service.
 - [x] **Application text content** - Fond size and color CSS elements were added onto all the text content within the website.
 - [x] **Application images** - The website itself lacks images, however the Logo in the about page has some CSS elements applied to it, giving it a border, centering it, and allowing it to change size to present properly to all devices.